So you want to learn how to start freelance writing?

 The best part?

-Most importantly, it made me realize that I can always make money writing online.
+Most importantly, it made me realize that I can always make money by cranking out words for other sites.
 It’s a skill that isn’t going anywhere (despite what some may say).

 Plus, since it wasn’t full-time I kept growing this blog, started Inspire Your Success Podcast, and kept the golf dream alive!